 Those who invest £10 million or more can apply for indefinite leave to remain after two years.
 Those who invest between £5 million and £10 million can apply for indefinite leave to remain after three years.
 Otherwise, applicants will have to hold valid leave for five continuous years.
 Frustratingly, dependants cannot benefit from the accelerated route and must have been resident for five continuous years before applying for indefinite leave to remain.

 Recent changes also mean that investors can spend up to 180 days (six months) a year outside the UK and still qualify for indefinite leave to remain.
 Previously applicants could spend up to 180 days absent from the UK per fixed 12 month period, which was easier to calculate.
 Applicants should therefore, monitor their absences carefully.

 When the applicant and any adult dependants have resided in the UK for five years and have held indefinite leave to remain for a year, they may apply to naturalise as a British citizen.
 Children may be eligible to register as British citizens.

 Different rules relating to permitted absences apply for those wishing to naturalise as a British citizen, and these are much stricter than the 180-day requirement for maintaining Tier 1 (Investor) status.
 The rules should be understood and complied with from the moment a Tier 1 (Investor) visa is granted to ensure that the individual will ultimately qualify to naturalise.
 Once naturalised, the individual will be able to apply for a British passport and will benefit from free movement rights within the EU and EEA.

 Character and suitability

 The rules relating to the initial and extension applications and the applications for settlement and British citizenship all require individuals to demonstrate that they are of a suitable character.
-If criminal convictions or civil judgements, for instance, are not declared then this can trigger refusals and, in the worst-case scenario, a ban of up to 10 years from entering the UK.
+If criminal convictions or civil judgments, for instance, are not declared then this can trigger refusals and, in the worst-case scenario, a ban of up to 10 years from entering the UK.
 While it is possible to mount legal challenges against such decisions, it is critical that full consideration is given to the rules relating to character and suitability.